open-loopback/loopback/README.md

 - **rating** – selected rating value (1–5)
 - **feedback** – free‑text comment

-For production, you’ll typically:
+For production, you'll typically:

-1. Fork or copy the `FeedbackWidget` implementation.
+1. Fork or copy the `Loopback` implementation.
 2. Replace the mock `handleSubmit` logic with a real API call to your backend or analytics system.
 3. Optionally add error handling and retry UX.